Washington, DC Hospital Negligence Lawyer

 In Washington, DC, the standard deadline is three years after the incident.
 Once the deadline has passed, you will no longer be able to file a lawsuit.

-The statute of limitations does have a couple of exceptions.
-Known as the discovery rule, the timer does not start if the patient could not have reasonably known about the medical malpractice.
-The three-year deadline begins once the person knows they were injured and has some evidence of wrongdoing by the hospital.
+The statute of limitations has a couple of exceptions.
+Known as the discovery rule, the timer does not start if the patient could not reasonably have known about the medical malpractice.
+The three-year deadline begins once the person knows they were injured and has some evidence of the hospital’s wrongdoing.
 Every state and the District of Columbia has its own rules regarding the statute of limitations for medical malpractice.

 If the victim was a minor, they have until they turn 21 to file a lawsuit.
 Other exceptions are if the healthcare provider intentionally hid the malpractice or left the District of Columbia after the incident.

-If the hospital keeps providing staff privileges to the negligent employee, the facility may be held responsible for the healthcare professional’s negligent actions.
-Patients may have a case if the hospital knew or should have known a doctor became unsuitable or dangerous for the job yet failed to act.
+If the hospital continues to provide staff privileges to the negligent employee, the facility may be held responsible for the healthcare professional’s negligent actions.
+Patients may have a case if the hospital knew or should have known a doctor became unsuitable or dangerous for the job, yet failed to act.

-However, it can be difficult to prove hospital negligence, especially on your own.
-These types of cases require a medical expert to go over the details of your medical records to discover where the negligence occurred and how it affected you in the long term.
+However, it can be challenging to prove hospital negligence, especially on your own.
+These types of cases require a medical expert to review the details of your medical records to discover where the negligence occurred and how it affected you in the long term.

-Regan Zambri Long’s medical malpractice attorneys have been helping medical malpractice victims through the DC Metro area for decades.
-We will hold the medical professionals responsible for your injuries and show how the hospital’s negligence contributed to the medical error.
-Contact us today to speak with one of our DC medical malpractice lawyers.
+Regan Zambri Long’s medical malpractice attorneys have been helping medical malpractice victims in the DC Metro area for decades.
+We will hold medical professionals responsible for your injuries and show how the hospital’s negligence contributed to the medical error.
+Contact us today to speak with one of our DC personal injury lawyers.

 Hospital negligence occurs more frequently than it should.
 Medical errors are the third-leading cause of death in the United States.
 Every year, victims suffer millions of dollars in economic losses.
 All states and the District of Columbia have medical malpractice laws to protect the rights of patients who place their trust in hospitals and other facilities.